Lyn Paul: Musical theatre and acting

 Paul found great success, when she starred in the musical Blood Brothers, in the matriarchal lead role of Mrs. Johnstone.
 It was a part she debuted in 1997, and played regularly in the West End and occasionally on the National Tour, up to and including 2021.

 Paul starred in the show during its 10th anniversary celebrations and was also invited to play the role in Liverpool in 2008, when the city was given the title as the European Capital of Culture.
 Paul has received enormous personal and critical success in the show and in 2008 was voted the "undisputed Mrs J. of all time" by a Blood Brothers fansite as well as being awarded Best Actress in a Professional Production from the Alhambra Theatre Dunfermline.

 In October 2012 Bill Kenwright announced that Blood Brothers was to close in London's West End after a 24-year run.
-For the final two weeks Kenwright put together his dream-cast including Original cast members as well as those who appeared in the show on Broadway; inviting Paul back to reprise her role for one last time.
-A great honour Paul herself has acknowledged.
+For the final two weeks Kenwright put together his dream cast, including original cast members as well as those who appeared in the show on Broadway; he invited Paul back to reprise her role for one last time, an honour which Paul herself has acknowledged.

 Most recently Paul reprised her acclaimed role for the 30th anniversary touring production of Blood Brothers, being hailed as the 'definitive Mrs Johnstone' and celebrating two decades association with the show.

 Paul starred in the West End stage production of the Boy George musical Taboo, playing Josie James, a part rumoured to be specifically written for her in which she performed two of the show's stand out numbers "Talk Amongst Yourselves" and "Independent Woman".
 Her successes within the show led her to be invited to perform as the special guest at the Culture Club's 20th anniversary concert at The Royal Albert Hall, and on the live DVD.
 The release of the Original Cast Recording of Taboo was delayed so that Paul could be included on it.

 Paul joined the cast of Footloose – the Musical! in the West End 2007 National Tour company in the role of Vi Moore.
 After the six-month tour, the cast re-opened the show at the Playhouse Theatre, London on 17 August 2007.